 Information for Cruise Passenger Visitors

 If you are coming to Kauai on a cruise ship and would like to visit the monastery and temple, the following information will be helpful.
-It will be best to email us in advance to help facilitate your visit.

 - There are two temples at our monastery, the small Siva Nataraja temple called Kadavul Temple and the new, all stone Iraivan Temple which is still under construction.